-- Students may suggest clinical sites and preceptors to their Program Director and/or the Director for Clinical Placement. - The student may initially reach out to a potential preceptor to gauge whether an individual preceptor is willing to precept.
+- Students may submit and/or suggest requests for clinical sites and preceptors to the Program Director and/or the Director for Clinical Placement, and are subject to approval - Students are accountable to developing realistic scheduling goals to ensure clinical hours are met.
+Students cannot be guaranteed clinical site placements based on scheduling or transportation requests. - Students may be required to complete clinical hours on any of the Hawaii Islands, and are expected to adhere to the transportation policy outlined below - The student may initially reach out to a potential preceptor to gauge whether an individual preceptor is willing to precept.
 In this case, students must notify their PD and the Director for Clinical Placement if a potential preceptor is found.
-This step is to prevent confusion and miscommunication for both the School and Clinical Agency. - Students may only undertake their clinical rotation at an agency which has a current Affiliation Agreement with the NAWSON.

-- All students are required to participate in orientation to any agencies/organizations in which clinical learning or fieldwork will take place. - All students are required to adhere to the requirements of the agency.
+This step is to prevent confusion and miscommunication for both the School and Clinical Agency. - Students may only undertake their clinical rotation at an agency which has a current Affiliation Agreement with the NAWSON. - All students are required to participate in orientation to any agencies/organizations in which clinical learning or fieldwork will take place. - All students are required to adhere to the requirements of the agency.
 Direct any questions to your clinical faculty. - Students are responsible to pay any fees required by the agency for background checks or other clearance. - Students must coordinate their clinical rotation based on the preceptor's schedule, and should take these factors into consideration when calculating their educational expenses and personal schedule. - Some clinical sites may be able to provide only a portion of the necessary clinical hours.
 In such instances, the student may be placed in more than one clinical site per semester.